soninishank/CIBILScoreCorrection/src/content/en/blog/how-to-fix-cibil-report-errors.md

 slug: "how-to-fix-cibil-report-errors"
 tags: ["cibil dispute", "fix cibil errors", "credit report correction", "cibil score", "financial health"]
 image: "/images/blog/cibil-correction.png"
+faq:
+  - question: "How long does it take to fix a CIBIL error?"
+    answer: "It typically takes 30 days for CIBIL and the bank to resolve a dispute after you file it."
+  - question: "Can I dispute CIBIL errors online?"
+    answer: "Yes, you can raise a dispute directly on the CIBIL website for free."
+  - question: "Does disputing an error lower my score?"
+    answer: "No, raising a dispute has no negative impact on your credit score."
 ---

 A single error on your CIBIL report—like a wrong name, an incorrect overdue payment, or a loan you never took—can drag your credit score down by 50-100 points.